RMWinslow/bib/paper/breiman2001statistical.md

 survival models, equally well fitting, could give different conclusions is not an issue.

-This was written in 2001, so dtrees and nnets were the old stuff and suppport vector machines were the new hotness at the time.

 > [Rashomon] is closely onnected to what I call instability(Breiman, 1996a) that occurs when there are many different models crowded together that